timothyjward/osgi.enroute.site/_tutorial/020-tutorial_qs.md

 * A JAX-RS resource method implementation, replacing the the `TODO` section
 * The `@Component` is modified to register this component as an OSGi service
 * The `@JaxrsResource` annotation is used to mark this as a JAX-RS whiteboard resource.
+* Remember to change the name of the component from `ComponentImpl.java` to `Upper.java`

 ### Building the implementation